brittanyrw/emojibops/README.md

 }
 ```

-6. Once you have completed updating the object for your show or movie, scroll to the bottom of the page and add a commit message.
-The commit message should be formatted like: `Added Fight Club` or `Added Casablanca`.
+5. Once you have completed updating the object for your song, scroll to the bottom of the page and add a commit message.
+The commit message should be formatted like: `Added Wannabe by the Spice Girls` or `Added thank u next by Ariana`.
 Click the `Commit Changes` button to save your changes.

 ![Screenshot of creating a commit message on the Github website](readme/emojibop-commit.png)

-7. Navigate to the `Pull Request` tab.
+6. Navigate to the `Pull Request` tab.
 Click on New `Pull Request`.

 ![Screenshot of a Pull Request on the Github website](readme/emojibop-pullrequest.png)

-8. Review your changes and then click `Create Pull Request`.
+7. Review your changes and then click `Create Pull Request`.
 Add any additional comments, go through the checklist within the Pull Request and add an Issue number if applicable, then click on `Create Pull Request`.
-9. Wait for feedback/review of your Pull Request.
+8. Wait for feedback/review of your Pull Request.
 Your code will be reviewed and if any changes need to be made, we will let you know.
-Once your pull request is accepted, you will be able to see your card at [https://emojiscreen.com](https://emojiscreen.com) and you will officially have contributed to the project! 🎉
+Once your pull request is accepted, you will be able to see your card at [https://emojibops.com](https://emojibops.com) and you will officially have contributed to the project! 🎉

 ## Local Development